berry2012/prompt-based-moderation-with-llm/README.md

 This will create PNG and PDF versions of the architecture diagrams in `docs/images/`.

-## ☁️ Amazon EKS Deployment Architecture

-For production deployments, the Real-Time Moderation System can be deployed on Amazon EKS (Elastic Kubernetes Service) for scalability, high availability, and enterprise-grade operations.

-> **📁 Complete Kubernetes manifests and deployment scripts are available in the `deployment/kubernetes/` directory.
-See `deployment/kubernetes/README.md` for detailed instructions.**

 ## Clean Up

 **To clean up the docker deployment run the following shell command:**